Young Men's Institute Building: History

-In June of 1906, the YMI's Board of Directors purchased the building from the Vanderbilt Estate for $10,000.
+In June 1906, the YMI's Board of Directors purchased the building from the Vanderbilt Estate for $10,000.
 The YMI continued to flourish during the period of segregation, but suffered decline in use during the 1960s and 1970s.
 In 1980, a coalition of nine black churches purchased the building and reestablished it as the YMI Cultural Center.

 The building has been listed on the National Register of Historic Places since 1977.

 Current use

 The YMI Cultural Center continues both to provide a home for local businesses and to host a variety of cultural programs and exhibitions of art and artifacts in order to preserve the heritage of African Americans in Buncombe County.
 Permanent exhibitions feature African masks and sculpture, drawings by the African-American artist Charles W. White, and a photographs that highlight the history of the YMI and its ties to the building and history of Biltmore Estate.